02 Digestive Diseases

 Signs and symptoms of Tylenol liver damage can include yellowing of the skin or eyes (jaundice), pain in the abdomen, nausea, vomiting, loss of appetite, fatigue, excessive sweating, dark urine, and stools, pale skin color, and unusual bruising or bleeding.

 Regurgitated blood may appear brown, dark red, or bright red.
-For example, darker blood generally indicates that the bleeding comes from an upper gastrointestinal source, such as the stomach.
+Darker blood generally indicates that the bleeding comes from an upper gastrointestinal source, such as the stomach.
 In addition, darker blood usually represents a less brisk and steady source of bleeding.

 Bright red blood, on the other hand, often indicates an acute bleeding episode coming from the esophagus or stomach.
 It may represent a fast-bleeding source.